NAVIGATION

 PERSONAL BIOGRAPHY

-Judge Thomas N. Palermo is a native of Tampa, Florida.
-He was born at Women’s Hospital, grew up in the greater Carrollwood area, and has extensive roots in his hometown.
-His mother, whose first language is Spanish, is from Ybor City.
+I am a native of Tampa, Florida.
+My mother, whose first language is Spanish, is from Ybor City.
 She served a full career as a professor and, before that, as an English teacher at Leto High School.
-His father is from Seminole Heights.
-He owns a marine-related business in Drew Park.
-His brother and sister-in-law are attorneys here in Tampa and his sister is a real estate agent here in Tampa.
-Growing up, Judge Palermo was a member of Saint Timothy’s Catholic Parish, Saint Mary’s, and Saint Paul’s.
-Judge Palermo attended Saint John’s Episcopal and then Jesuit High School.
+My father is from Seminole Heights.
+He owned a marine-related business in Drew Park.
+My brother and sister-in-law are attorneys, and my sister is a real estate agent.
+My wife works at Moffitt Cancer Center, and my son is an Eagle Scout.
+Rounding out the Palermo family is our rescue dog, Apollo.